 It can be nice to unplug when you’re out in nature, but keeping your phone on can work to your advantage, too.
 Instead of pulling you away from your surroundings, certain apps can enhance the way you experience the great outdoors.
 That includes your iPhone’s camera; with the app’s search feature, you can identify flowers, trees, and other plants you encounter on your next walk.

-There are several third-party apps that identify plants through images, but the iOS tool is ideal for users who don't want to add another icon to their home screen.
+There are several third-party apps that identify plants through images, but the iOS tool is ideal for users who don’t want to add another icon to their home screen.
 To use it, Apple Insider recommends launching the camera app and snapping a photo of the mystery plant you wish to learn more about.
-In the bar beneath the picture, next to the trashcan and heart symbols, you should see a lowercase i inside a circle.
+In the bar beneath the picture, next to the trashcan and heart symbols, you should see a lowercase i or a symbol inside a circle.
 Clicking it brings up details related to the image, including when and where it was taken.

 [h/t Apple Insider]